What is Dry Needling?

 After your needling session what will I feel?

-It is very common to feel local tenderness in the area needled in following 24-48 hours.
+It is very common to feel local tenderness in the area needled in the following 24-48 hours.
 The majority of the time, after a good night’s rest the side effects of dry needling have significantly reduced.

 Some helpful tips post dry needling: